DrDarkShadow/General-RAG-Chatbot/README.md

 - Enhanced retrieval for large documents
 - Additional model options for improved response quality

-# Contributing
+## 🤝 Contributing
-Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Feel free to contribute to this project by:
+- Adding new ML models
+- Improving data preprocessing
+- Enhancing performance evaluation

+Fork this repository, make your changes, and submit a pull request! 🎯

+---

+## 📩 Contact
+For any queries or suggestions, feel free to reach out!

+📧 **Email**: gaur.prateek.1609@gmail.com

+---

+⭐ **If you find this project useful, don't forget to give it a star!** ⭐

 # License
 This project is licensed under the MIT License.